-2. Run the startManagedWebLogic.sh (for UNIX) or start-ManagedWebLogic.cmd (for Windows) script in the bin directory inside the directory where you created your domain.
+2. Run the startManagedWebLogic.sh (on UNIX operating systems) or startManagedWebLogic.cmd (on Windows operating systems) script in the bin directory inside the directory where you created your domain.

 This command also requires that you specify a server name.
 The servers that need to be started are: